How It Works

 Modes control how much autonomy your assistant has.

 Autonomous — Actions execute immediately without asking.
-Best for low-risk, high-frequency workflows like inbox triage.
+Best for low-risk, high-frequency workflows like labeling emails.

 Approval required — Sensitive actions wait for your approval.
 You receive a notification with approve/reject options.
 Best for workflows that send emails or modify important data.